Coping With Recurrent Depression

 Once you have reached this point in your treatment, your doctor or therapist will decide whether you will need additional talk therapy or doses of antidepressants to prevent a recurrence.

 Regardless of how your depression is treated, recurrent depression requires a long-term commitment to managing triggers and seeking medical and therapist help if symptoms start returns.
 It is important you don’t stop taking your depression medications without your doctor’s approval.

-The outlook when you seek out treatment for recurrent depression is very good.
+The outlook when you seek out treatment for recurrent depression is good.
 Make sure you work with a therapist if your depression returns so you can regain control of your life.